danielhmeir/oneness/paths.md

 A dominant sphere brings up the light of the lower spheres and brings down the light of the upper spheres.
 When the pole at the top of the head completely dominates all spheres, all spheres shine with white light.

-Besides the central channel, the 5 main spheres, the 2 poles, there are more smaller spheres and channels that connect them and it's a magnificent sight but these have the greatest effect.
+Besides the central channel, the 5 main spheres, the 2 poles, there are more spheres and channels that connect them and it's a magnificent sight but they are more related to the flow of energy and less to the level of consciousness.

 There are 2 ways to raise the level of mind.
 One way is to sequentially turn each level of the mind into altruistic starting with the physical level thus raising your mind towards God.